Essential Blood Tests for Hormone Therapy: A Comprehensive Guide

 Spironolactone antiandrogen alone– Potassium

-Every 3 months for the first year, then annually or as advised.
+Every 3 months for the first year, then annually (unless you are on a high dose - if so, continue every 3 months) or as advised.

 If you change your dose, resume 3-month checks until stable for a year.